salta-studio/salta-studio.github.io/content/_index.md

 insert_anchor_links = "right"
 +++

-I created SALTA Studio out of an (**almost desperate**) need to tell stories.
+I created SALTA Studio out of the (**almost desperate**) need to tell stories.
 Once, I heard *Alan Moore* say that storytelling is almost shamanic.
 That it was the shamans of the Paleolithic era who started the tradition.
 I found that interesting, to say the least.

 I have many unwritten stories.